nikomatsakis/rustacean-principles/src/how_rust_empowers/transparent.md

-# 🔧 Transparent: "predict and control low-level details"
+# 🔧 Transparent: "you can predict and control low-level details"

 > The translation from Rust to underlying machine code is straightforward and predictable.
 If needed, you have options to control the low-level details of how your application works.